 But the effects of particulate pollution begin before birth.
-For example, increased levels of particulate pollution have been associated with increased risk of preterm birth and lower birth weight. also suggests an association with increased exposure to fine particulate matter during pregnancy and an increased risk of stillbirth.
+For example, exposure to particulate pollution has been associated with increased risk of preterm birth, even when PM2.5 levels are relatively low.
+It is also linked to lower birth weight.

 Polycyclic aromatic hydrocarbons (PAHs), which are in wood smoke (please see ourpage), have to reach placental tissue in several studies.
 Once in the placenta, they may impair fetal nourishment and growth.

 There is also that fine particulate pollution, especially with increased levels of PAHs, can lead to impaired neuropsychological development and a lifelong lowered IQ.
 As we have noted elsewhere, fine particulate pollution from wood smoke is particularly .

 that infants exposed to ultrafine particulate matter (the size range most prevalent in wood smoke) developed genetic defects that caused the production of proteins associated with COPD and steroid-resistant asthma in adults.
 These genetic defects were linked to structural changes in the lung, airflow limitations, and permanent changes in immune responses.